pelias/documentation/leaflet-geocoder.md

     </script>
     ```

     `L.xxxxx` is a convention used with the Leaflet API.
 The `setView([37.804146, -122.275045], 16)` sets the center of the map, in decimal degrees, and the zoom level.
-The map is centered at the Maptime Oakland meeting location, with a zoom level that allows you to see the streets and features of the city.
+The map is centered at the MaptimeOAK meeting location, with a zoom level that allows you to see the streets and features of the city.
 Zoom levels are similar to map scales or resolutions, where a smaller value shows a larger area in less detail, and a larger zoom level value depicts smaller area in great detail.

-4. Within the same `<script>` tag as `var map = `, add a line to set the data source for the map.
+4. Within the same `<script>` tag, start a new line and set the data source for the map.
 This line adds the default OpenStreetMap tiles and an attribution.

     ```html
     L.tileLayer('http://{s}.tile.osm.org/{z}/{x}/{y}.png', {